netonjm/ClippySharp/README.md

 Special Thanks
 --------------
+* ClippySharp it's a port of [clippy.js](https://github.com/smore-inc/clippy.js) for C#.
+Thanks to Smore Inc and all the team for creating this awesome assistant.
 * The awesome [Cinnamon Software](http://www.cinnamonsoftware.com/) for developing [Double Agent](http://doubleagent.sourceforge.net/)
-the program we used to unpack Clippy and his friends!
+the program used to unpack Clippy and his friends!
-* Smore Inc, for creating [clippy.js](https://github.com/smore-inc/clippy.js) :)
 * Microsoft, for creating clippy :)